Tequixquiac: History

 At the beginning of the political jurisdiction, Tequixquiac covered the current territory of Tlapanaloya without the people to be integrated into the eighteenth century.
 The independence movement spread to Tequixquiac through the medium of dances and arrieria.
 Tequixquiac was among the first municipalities constituted in the province, on November 29, 1820, by joining the Mexican War of Independence on the basis of the Cadiz Constitution.

 Bando Municipal for the December 17, 1823, he published Tequixquiac the form of government that would govern the country.
 'Mexican nation adopts for its government as representative of People's Federal Republic,' published in the same way the oath to the Constitution of the United Mexican States in October 1824.

 By Decree No. 41 of April 8, 1825, was added to Zumpango: Hueypoxtla and Tequixquiac belonging andalusia Tetepango party, based on the law at the same time, the prefect of Tula and separates Tequixquiac haciendas de Tena and corners of the municipality of Guadalupe Atitalaquia.

 The Grand Canal was built through Tequixquiac during the presidency of Porfirio Díaz in order the drain the Valley of Mexico.
 It was the second phase of construction by British company Mexican Prospecting and Finance Co Ltd. y la Read & Campbell in 1867, the workers stayed in encampments around the Hacienda of Acatlan in El Tajo de Tequixquiac.
 During its construction many archeological finds were uncovered of early existence of humans in this area.
 One of the engineers of the canal project, Tito Rosas, is credited with finding the "Sacro de Tequixquiac".

 During the Mexican Revolution, General Emiliano Zapata arrived to Tequixquiac and redistributed the lands of the municipality.
 Approximately 275 hectares of land was redistributed under the ejido system.
 Another 3,338 hectares was awarded as ejido land by President Emilio Portes Gil.
 A system to irrigate these lands was sponsored by President Lázaro Cárdenas between 1937 and 1938, installing a pump to take water out of the drainage canal to irrigate lands here.

 Another drainage canal for the Valley of Mexico was built through here in 1954 under the presidency of Adolfo Ruiz Cortines.
 This spurred economic development of the municipality by increasing the amount of cultivable land.
 The construction of a highway connecting the municipality to Zumpango, Apaxco and the state of Hidalgo helped it to reach new markets.

+In 2009, the first female mayor of the municipality won, Xóchitl Ramírez, a native of the town of Tlapanaloya.
+Although she was the first woman to govern the mayor's office, her government was in decline due to public insecurity, violence, corruption scandals, problems with ejidatarios (farmers) over land ownership, and abuses of authority backed by the government. of the state and the local council.

+The first mayor denounced by citizens in high federal courts, upon proving acts of corruption and embezzlement of money, was Salvador Raúl Vásquez Valencia and some members of his city council.